 Must-see natural wonder: Boulder fields formed during the last Ice Age

 Be sure to pack the binoculars to spot bird wildlife as you hike your way through Hawk Mountain Sanctuary.
-This 2,600-acre raptor conservation center provides trails and overlooks, giving nature enthusiasts an opportunity to spy kestrels and migrating hawks, eagles, and falcons passing through during the late summer and fall.
+This 2,600-acre raptor conservation center provides trails and overlooks, allowing nature enthusiasts to spy kestrels and migrating hawks, eagles, and falcons passing through during the late summer and fall.

 Pine Creek Gorge